 Are you an aggressive flyer?
 If so, then you’re going to experience lower flight times than someone who flies more conservatively.
 By “aggressive”, I mean suddenly changing directions, doing flips, or flying very fast.

 Did you know that recording aerial footage drains your drone's battery more quickly?
 Look at the Syma X8C as an example.
 When recording it can fly for about 7 minutes, but without recording it operates for 10 minutes.

 A great way to extend your flight time is to decrease the weight of your quadcopter.
 You can do this by removing the drone prop guards and camera.
 If you're building a drone, go with the lightest frame possible.
 It will help you fly longer.

 Water's another element that you would not want on your drone.
 You might not fly your drone in the rain, but humid weather is also a big no-no. The precipitation in the atmosphere that you might not feel can damage the motors and the battery.

 The Syma X5C is one of the top-selling RC drones on Amazon.
 It has a flight time of about seven minutes.
 If you compare it to similarly priced drones, you’ll find the flight times to be about the same.

-The tips in this article aren’t going to help you achieve a 30-minute flight time with something like the X5C, but it will teach you how to stay in the air longer, regardless of how long it may be.
+The tips in this article aren’t going to help you achieve a 30-minute flight time with something like the X5C, but it will teach you how to stay in the air longer, regardless of how long it may air be.
 Let’s get started.

 One way to stay in the air longer is to remove excess weight from your quadcopter.

-In general, strong winds tend to decrease overall flight time.
-But it really depends on your drone's weight.
+However, the ability to withstand the wind depends on your drone's weight.
 Something like the DJI Phantom can handle wind a lot better than something like the Hubsan X4 H107L.